Survey Tool Guide

 2. The Coverage Level determines the items that you will see for translation: the minimal level has the highest priority items.
 You normally start with the level marked “Default” (which will vary by your organization and locale).
 Each successively higher level adds more items, at successively lower priorities.
 You will not normally go beyond “Modern”, unless you have special instructions for your organization.

-3. Note that some companies won't use the data until it is complete at a certain coverage level, typically Modern.
+Note: Some companies won’t use the data for UI localization until it is complete at a certain coverage level, typically Modern.